-1In sdk/bindings/glue/java/.
+&lt;sup>1In sdk/bindings/glue/java/.

-2. After that, the code calls IWebsessionManager::logon(), which is the first call that actually communicates with the server.
-This authenticates the client with the web service and returns an instance of IVirtualBox, the most fundamental interface of the VirtualBox web service, from which all other functionality can be derived.

-If logon doesn't work, please take another look at chapter 1.4.2, Authenticating at web service logon, page 25.
+- 1. An instance of IWebsessionManager, which is an interface provided by the web service to manage "web sessions" that is, stateful connections to the web service with persistent objects upon which methods can be invoked. - In the OOWS for JAX-WS, the IWebsessionManager class must be constructed explicitly, and a URL must be provided in the constructor that specifies where the web service (the server) awaits connections.
+The code in clienttest.java connects to "http://localhost:18083/", which is the default. - The port number, by default 18083, must match the port number given to the vboxwebsrv command line; see chapter 1.4.1, Command line options of vboxwebsrv, page 27. - 2.
+After that, the code calls IWebsessionManager::logon(), which is the first call that actually communicates with the server.
+This authenticates the client with the web service and returns an instance of IVirtualBox, the most fundamental interface of the VirtualBox web service, from which all other functionality can be derived. - If logon doesn't work, please take another look at chapter 1.4.2, Authenticating at web service logon, page 28.